-Deliberately Losing Control of C-H Activation Processes in the Design of Small Molecule Fragment Arrays Targeting Peroxisomal Metabolism.
+Deliberately Losing Control of C-H Activation Processes in the Design of Small-Molecule-Fragment Arrays Targeting Peroxisomal Metabolism.

-Kahn Tareque R., Hassell-Hart S., Krojer T., Bradley A., Velupillai S., Talon R., Fairhead M., Day IJ., Bala K., Felix R., Kemmitt P., Brennan P., von Delft F., Díaz Sáez L., Spencer J., Huber K.
+Khan Tareque R., Hassell-Hart S., Krojer T., Bradley A., Velupillai S., Talon R., Fairhead M., Day IJ., Bala K., Felix R., Kemmitt PD., Brennan P., von Delft F., Díaz Sáez L., Huber K., Spencer J.